The ‘WLTP GTR15 Coastdown’ test is a plugin for the VBOX Test Suite software.

 Copying Cells (Ctrl+C), Rows or Columns

 Individual results cells can be copied so that they can be pasted into another piece of software.
 To copy a cell, select the required cell, right click and then select ‘Copy’ or use the keyboard shortcut 'Ctrl+C'.
-To select multiple cells, hold down the 'Ctrl' when selecting, to select all cells between 2 cells, hold down the 'Ctrl+Shift' keys when selecting.
+To select multiple cells, either left click with the mouse and drag or hold down the 'Ctrl' when selecting.
+To select all cells between 2 cells, hold down the 'Shift' key when selecting.

 It is also possible to copy an individual row, column or the entire results table.
 This is achieved by right clicking the required row or column and selecting ‘Copy Row’, ‘Copy column’ or ‘Copy all’.